emanuelemengoli/emanuelemengoli.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: False # includes social icons at the bottom of the page
 ---
 I am an incoming PhD student in Applied Probability at Inria and Télécom Paris, specializing in stochastic geometry for wireless networks, with a focus on Satellite Communications.
-My doctoral research is supervised by Professor [François Baccelli](https://www.di.ens.fr/baccelli/).
+My doctoral research is supervised by Professor [François Baccelli](https://www.di.ens.fr/baccelli/) and Professor [Laurent Decreusefond](https://www.telecom-paris.fr/laurent-decreusefond).

 I hold an MSc in Computer Science from [École Polytechnique](https://www.polytechnique.edu), where I specialized in Machine Learning and Communication Networks.
 For my master’s thesis, I joined EPFL’s [Information and Network Dynamics](https://indy.epfl.ch) lab, under the guidance of Professor [Patrick Thiran](https://people.epfl.ch/patrick.thiran).